 In this paper we have proposed a technique for combining punctuation prediction models and reported on an empirical evaluation on the individual models in comparison to the combined systems.
 Experiments on Broadcast News have confirmed the hypothesis that individual sentence boundary prediction models are not robust enough to beat an ensemble algorithm.
 The information from different semantic levels is necessary to be robust to different grammatical and speaking styles.
 We have also confirmed that, either on the lexical or the acoustic related side, traditional statistical models and more recent deep neural network approaches are complementary.
 Finally we have observed that the relative importance of combined features is dependent on the characteristics of the evaluation set and hence some adaptation is needed to reach the best results.

 6. ACKNOWLEDGEMENTS

-This work was supported by the European Union under the EU Horizon 2020 Research and Innovation Action SUMMA (Scalable Understanding of Multilingual Media)3 running from 1st February 2016 to 31st January 2019.
+This work was supported by the European Union under the EU Horizon 2020 Research and Innovation Action SUMMA and by the Intelligence Advanced Research Project Activity under the project SARAL.

-$^{^3}$ http://summa-project.eu
+$^3$ http://summa-project.eu